 We awoke early as the sun rose and packed up our camp.
 We wanted to make sure we were over the pass before mid-day to ensure we didn’t get caught above treeline in a storm.
 The weather report when we had left 5 days earlier had afternoon showers for this day.
 In Colorado, it is always a good idea to be over a pass and back to treeline before 1 PM at the latest.
 Surprise lightning kills a lot of people in these elevations.
-That is yet another reason why I think people who do this loop as a single day run are insane.
-To each there own I guess.
+That is yet another reason why I think people who do this loop as a single-day run are insane.
+To each their own I guess.

 Crawling up Pawnee Pass

 Leaving the lake, the trail starts off steep and as it ventures away from the treeline gets even steeper.
 The climb up to the pass is grueling, full of short switchbacks and loose terrain.
 The trail also becomes difficult to find as it is hidden amongst the boulders.
 If you take your time (we didn’t have a choice, we were sucking air as if we had never been at altitude before) and keep an eye on the path ahead it is easy to keep the trail underfoot, but I could see if you weren’t experienced at trail finding in rocky terrain this could be a difficult section.
 Luckily this entire section of the loop was clear of snow which I had been concerned about since the north side of Mount Audubon on the first day.

 Another nice result of starting early is that we were able to ascend this extremely difficult section in the shade.
 Had we waited until later it would have been exposed to the sun and a hot ascent.